lunixbochs/usercorn/README.md

 Building
 ---

-Usercorn depends on Go 1.6 or newer, cmake, as well as the latest unstable versions of Capstone, Unicorn, and Keystone.
+Usercorn depends on Go 1.6 or newer, as well as the latest unstable versions of Capstone, Unicorn, and Keystone.

-`make deps` will attempt to install all of the above into the source tree.
+`make deps` will attempt to install all of the above into the source tree (requires `cmake`).

 `make` will update Go packages and build `usercorn`